towerindustries/saintcon23/moderate_terraform/data/README.md

   }
 }
 ```
-# Appendix B: How to find an AMI with the AWS CLI
+# Appendix C: How to find an AMI with the AWS CLI
 ### CLI Search for AMI

 Search for a specific AMI with image-ids.